-Amazon Fire TV, Fire TV Stick, or Kindle Fire tablet
+Watch HBO on Amazon Fire TV, Fire TV Stick, or Kindle Fire tablet

 Download the HBO NOW app from the Amazon Appstore for Android.
 Then start the app and follow the onscreen instructions.
 Once you’ve downloaded the app to one Amazon device, you can download HBO NOW to the rest of your Amazon devices by navigating to Settings and selecting Sync Content on the devices you want to use.

-HBO Now on Roku
+Watch HBO on Roku

 Navigate to the Channel Store on your Roku player.
 You can search the channel store for HBO NOW.
 Once you locate the channel, select “Add Channel” and confirm the selection when prompted.
-If you have setup a PIN, you will be prompted to enter the PIN number.
+If you have set up a PIN, you will be prompted to enter the PIN number.
 Press the Home button, HBO NOW should now be one your home screen.
 Start the app and follow the on-screen instructions.